andydonzelli/lomy/README.md

 `connection.go` and `tui.go`.

 [connection.go](connection/connection.go) encapsulates the network connection with the peer.
-The API is simple: the returned struct exposes two string channels, one for retrieving messages and one for sending them.
+The API is simple: `SendMessage(string)` sends a message through the connection;
+`RetrieveMessage() string` returns any recieved messages.
+Both inbound and outbound messages are held in buffered channels to improve performance.

 [tui.go](tui/tui.go) encapsulates the terminal user interface (written using the [tview](https://github.com/rivo/tview) library).
-Here too the API is simple.
-The `WriteToTextView (string)` method writes a line to the chat; and the `InputFieldQueue` property provides a channel for receiving user input.
+Here too the API is simple:
+`WriteToTextView(string)` writes a line to the chat; `ReadInputLine() string` reads user input.

 ### Missing features